Creating a Restore:

 Selecting the Type of Restore:

-Backblaze offers three different ways in which you can receive your restore data: downloadable zip file, USB flash drive, or USB hard drive.
+Backblaze offers four different ways in which you can receive your restore data: downloadable zip file, Save Files to B2, USB flash drive, or USB hard drive.
 The downloadable zip restore option will create a zip file of the files you request that is made available for download for 7 days.
 Zip restores do not have any additional cost and are a great option for individual files or small sets of data.
 Depending on the speed of your internet connection to the Backblaze data center, downloadable restores may not always be the best option for restoring very large amounts of data.
 Zip restores are limited to 500 GB per request and a maximum of 20 active requests can be submitted under a single account at any given time.

 USB flash and hard drive restores are built with the data you request and then shipped to an address of your choosing.
 We ship via FedEx with signature required where available.
 FedEx does not deliver to PO Boxes.